Zealously Defending Your Rights And Recovering Compensation For Your Injuries

 We do this to ensure that every case gets the attention it deserves and that you get the maximum compensation possible for your case.

-If you would like to learn more about our process for airline accident cases or are looking for help understanding the details of your case, give us a call at (609) 605-8825.
+If you would like to learn more about our process for airline accident cases or are looking for help understanding the details of your case, give us a call at 888-774-2960.

 Even if you aren’t involved in an actual plane crash, it is possible for the turbulence to become so bad that you are thrown around the plane and possibly injured without a functioning seatbelt.
-Without a properly functioning and snug seatbelt you could hit your head on a sharp corner or trip trying to gain balance and injure yourself.
+Without a properly functioning and snug seatbelt, you could hit your head on a sharp corner or trip while trying to gain balance and injure yourself.

 Without a working flotation device, you may not be able to tread water for a long enough time to be rescued after a plane crash.
 In the case of oxygen masks, you may not be able to breathe in a depressurized aircraft cabin.

 As you already know, New Jersey and New York are some of the largest travel hubs in the nation.
-Due to that fact, many people in these areas travel by aircraft whether it be for work or vacation.
+Due to that fact, many people in these areas travel by aircraft, whether it be for work or vacation.

 Our legal team would like to share with you some of the most common causes of plane crashes in the US.

-Regardless of what caused your plane crash, we know that cases like these can be extremely traumatizing both mentally and physically.
+Regardless of what caused your plane crash, we know that cases like these can be extremely traumatizing, both mentally and physically.
 We hope that we can provide all the knowledge, expertise and legal counsel you need to make the legal part of your journey an easy one.
-Allow us to shoulder the legal burden so that you can focus on healing both mentally and physically
+Allow us to shoulder the legal burden so that you can focus on healing both mentally and physically.

 While this page does provide a lot of doom and gloom about commercial airline accidents, we wanted to provide some facts about the safety of air travel to ease your mind.
 In short, commercial air travel is remarkably safe 99.9% of the time.

 One of the most common worries that people have about the safety of air travel is whether the parts of the plane will safely and effectively get them where they need to go.
-In most cases, aircraft manufacturers run hundreds of comprehensive tests to determine the breaking points of every part in the plane.
+In most cases, aircraft manufacturers run hundreds of comprehensive tests to determine the breaking points of every part of the plane.

 This is done so that the manufacturer and the airline know exactly what conditions the plane can safely travel through.
 Test pilots fly the plane through every type of condition under the sun and push the plane as close to the breaking point as they safely can.

-While it may seem like you hear about plane crashes on the news all the time, the reality is that there is only around 1 in 11 million chance of a flight being fatal.
+While it may seem like you hear about plane crashes on the news all the time, the reality is that there is only around a 1 in 11 million chance of a flight being fatal.
 This pales in comparison to the nearly 1 in 5,000 chance of having a fatal car accident while driving long distances.

 If all of that wasn’t enough, the FAA has recently increased the safety of air travel through several policies to protect the lives of traveling Americans.
-To cut down on drowsy or distracted flying the FAA increased the mandatory rest for pilots between long flights to ensure that the pilots are as sharp and alert as possible.
+To cut down on drowsy or distracted flying, the FAA increased the mandatory rest for pilots between long flights to ensure that the pilots are as sharp and alert as possible.

-It is also possible for angry or frustrated airline employees to have this kind of behavior which can make travel a living nightmare.
-The causes of this kind of behavior are pretty text-book for anything involving belligerent or violent behavior.
-The passenger may be frustrated by delayed or canceled flights or stressed out from a work trip which leads them to snap.
+It is also possible for angry or frustrated airline employees to have this kind of behavior, which can make travel a living nightmare.
+The causes of this kind of behavior are pretty textbook for anything involving belligerent or violent behavior.
+The passenger may be frustrated by delayed or canceled flights or stressed out from a work trip, which leads them to snap.

 It is vitally important for you to know what companies or responsible parties may owe you compensation so you can maximize your payout.
 This will help to cover any lost wages or medical bills that may have stacked up during your recovery.